-THE workers camps that sprang up for the men building the South Coast railway and improvements to the Royal National Park, south of Sydney, during the mid to late 1880s became notorious for their violence and heavy drinking.
+THE workers camps that sprang up for the men building the government railway south of Sydney during the mid to late 1880s became notorious for their violence and heavy drinking.

-The camps were occupied by tough navvies, who drank like fish, fought like tigers, and, apparently – according to the following 1887 newspaper story – had tendencies to wander about almost naked!
+The camps, which also included men employed to improve facilities in the National Park, were occupied by tough navvies, who drank like fish, fought like tigers, and, apparently – according to the following 1887 newspaper story – had tendencies to wander about almost naked!

 A visiting magistrate documented the lawless camps that surrounded Sutherland, on the southern outskirts of Sydney.
 He reported that inside the bar of the Railway Hotel were 30 men “sodden with drink, who had the appearance of madmen.
 Some were partially clothed with rags, others naked to the waist, with bruises over their bodies; in many instances covered with clotted blood.
 Noses broken, eyes blackened, and otherwise disfigured frontispieces.”
 The Sydney Evening News reported on July 23 1887: